Wholesome food bowls, epic salads, hearty vegetarian and organic produce – hit up these cafes in Singapore for a guilt-free feast

 Real Food, 110 Killiney Road, Tai Wah Building, Singapore 239549, p.
 6737 9516.

 Dishing out wholesome and hearty sandwiches (seriously, these babies are HUGE), salads and soups of the day as well as great coffee, this cafe is open for breakfast, lunch and dinner.
-Our pick is the basil pesto sandwich – it comes with a truckload of mushrooms and greens.
+While not everything on the menus is healthy, it’s got a good range of options for the UFIT crowd nearby, including tempeh and quinoa salads, as well as grilled aubergine sandwiches (have yours in a wrap!).

 Sarnies, 136 Telok Ayer Street, Singapore 068601, p.
 6224 6091.